paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 # Usage
 Instead of using an Image simply use a SvgImage instead!

-You **MUST** set the WidthRequest, HeightRequest, SvgPath and SvgAssemblyProperties.
+You **MUST** :
+- Set Height and Width
+- Set Build Action to Embedded Resource
+- SvgPath to {Project}.{Folder}.{FileName}.{Extension}
+- SvgAssembly to the assembly containing the file
+- For Win Phone make sure you include a XAML file of the SVG with the root element being a Viewbox

 Here is a sample:
 ```
 new SvgImage {
 		SvgPath = "PluginSampleApp.Images.hipster.svg",